 Ruane received a MFA from Rochester Institute of Technology, Rochester, NY (Computer Graphics Design), a MFA Tyler School of Art, Rome, Italy (Painting/Printmaking) and a BFA from Tyler in Philadelphia.
 She has taught on the college level since 1977 at a number of colleges and universities including UCLA and SUNY Albany in the areas of Digital Arts, Fine Arts, and Art History.

-Ruane Miller is a Professor of Digital Art at The College of New Jersey where she has taught since 1986.
-During her tenure she designed and implemented the development of a computer graphics curriculum and facility for the Art Department and later coordinated the development of a BFA major in Digital Arts.
+She is a retired Professor Emeritus of Digital Art at The College of New Jersey where she taught from 1986 to her retirement in 2013.
+During her tenure she designed and implemented the development of a digital arts curriculum and facility for the Art Department and later coordinated the development of a BFA major in Digital Arts.
 She has served as Chairperson of the Art Department and as Coordinator of both the Fine Arts and Digital Arts programs.